andrewlee8247/ccdr/README.md

 [here.](https://docs.google.com/presentation/d/1jdptGT_hq46K5u7wzmf00m9FIMfsi3x5pmDLyLjKjNA/edit#slide=id.p)
 The decision was made to focus the project on the risks associated with credit card clients based on demographics, past payment history, and history of deliquency.
-Data from the UCI machine learning repository was chosen as it provided significant details on credit cardholders, and was a good baseline to build out a MVP.
-Exploratory Data Analysis (EDA) of the data showed that median balance was around 4670.25 US dollars, and the median age was 34 years old.
+Data from the UCI machine learning repository was chosen as it provided significant details on credit cardholders, and was a good baseline to build out an MVP.
+Exploratory Data Analysis (EDA) of the data showed that median balance was around 4,670.25 US dollars, and the median age was 34 years old.
 About 46.77% of the cardholders were university educated, and 60.37% were female.

 Additional details showed that the percentage of defaults by age group were higher among younger cardholders, the highest